Dieudonné Ndizeye

-Dieudonné Ndayisaba Ndizeye (born 14 October 1996) is a Rwandan basketball player for REG and the Rwanda national team.
+Dieudonné Ndayisaba Ndizeye (born 14 October 1996) is a Rwandan basketball player for APR BBC of the Rwanda Basketball League (RBL) and the Rwanda national team.
 He is a three-time RBL champion and a one-time league MVP winner in 2019.
-Ndizeye has played two seasons in the BAL as well.
+Ndizeye has played two seasons in the BAL as well with REG.

 Professional career

 Ndizeye started his career with IPRC-Kigali in the National Basketball League in 2015.

 In 2017, Ndizeye joined Patriots BBC.
-He was named the national league MVP time in 2018–19 season.
+He was named the national league MVP for the 2018–19 season.

 In November 2021, he joined the South Sudanese side Cobra Sport to play for them in the 2022 BAL qualifying tournaments.
 He helped Cobra qualify for the BAL for the first time.

-On February 14, 2022, Ndizeye signed with REG to play in the 2022 BAL season.
+On February 14, 2022, Ndizeye was sent on loan to REG to play in the 2022 BAL season.
 He stayed on the Patriots team for the Rwanda Basketball League games.

+In October 2024, he joined Cape Verdean team Kriol Star for the 2025 BAL qualification.